estheroche/cohort-1-2023/README.md

 This repository contains the following Solidity examples:

+- [Structs.sol](./001_Structs.sol) - A simple smart contract about structs

+- [Errors.sol](./001_Errors.sol) - A simple smart contract about how to call errors in solidity

-- [EtherWallet.sol](./001_EtherWallet.sol) - A simple smart contract that demonstrates how a wallet on the blockchain would operate.
-Simple payout and pay-in functionalities.
+- [Strings.sol](./001_Strings.sol) - A simple smart contract about how to compare strings in solidity

+- [Modifiers.sol](./001_Modifiers.sol) - A simple smart contract about Modifiers in solidity